AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

 ### Glossary

+* **Standard Hardware**: Hardware meeting minimum requirements: 4GB RAM, Intel i3 equivalent processor (2015 or newer), 500MB available disk space, Java 17+ JVM
 * **Mainstream OS**: Windows, Linux, MacOS
 * **CLI-first interface**: an interface that prioritises keyboard-only interactions in order to optimise for speed of usage
-* **Company**: Any entity, legally registered or otherwise, that the user can undertake an internship at; a company can have any number of applications
+* **Company**: Any entity, legally registered or otherwise, that the user can undertake an internship at
 * **Application**: The entire process of securing a potential internship with the company, starting from the first contact with the company (via email or otherwise) to the point of securing the internship

 --------------------------------------------------------------------------------------------------------------------